kyma-incubator/compass/docs/connector/08-02-maintain-secure-connection-with-compass.md

----
-title: Maintain a secure connection with Compass
+# Maintain a secure connection with Compass
-type: Tutorials
----

 After you have established a secure connection with Compass, you can fetch the configuration details and renew the client certificate before it expires.
 To renew the client certificate, follow the steps in this tutorial.